tylerhand/acrmp-display/README.md

 The display in the resource room is simply this webpage.
 There is a javascript function in the <head> that makes the page reload itself every two hours.
 To change this interval, see the comment below the function in the <script> tags and change the number in the function accordingly.
-The charts/quotes are daily settlement prices - for shorter timeframes, TradingView requires a subscription (different from the ones for their regular service).
+The charts/quotes are daily settlement prices from TradingView (as are the widgets) - for shorter timeframes, TradingView requires a subscription (different from the ones for their regular service).

 To add this to a new smart TV, you need to install a kiosk app that allows you to display a webpage.